JimmieM/ellah/README.md

 ellah config aws bucket set region [myRegion]
 ```

-View your current config, all should be defined.
+View your current config, all keys should be defined.

 ```bash
 ellah config ls